 Feel like drawing?
 Love anime?
 Join the Anime club – it’s up and running.
-This club started five years ago with just five students and has evolved to include as many as forty.
+This club started several years ago with just five students and has evolved to include as many as forty at times.
 At the meetings, students (“Anime-niacs”) talk about their favorite anime characters, play cards, trade anime books, draw, and make new friends.
-Ms. Carnie is the club’s advisor, but students do all of the teaching and drawing.
-Sometime this year, probably in January, students will attend an anime convention downtown.
+Ms. Carnie is the club’s supervisor, but students do all of the teaching and drawing.
 All students are welcome!

-This year Art club is coming together with Legacy to take our creativity and good deeds to our Sutter community and beyond!
-This year in addition to painting ceiling tiles, going to San Francisco and showing our work in galleries, all interested artistic Sutter Miners will be creating work for local children’s hospitals, senior centers, animal advocacy groups and other non-profits!
-We will also be looking for a space to do a mural, starting work on a community garden and thinking up potential “flash mob” ideas (but don’t tell anyone–it’ll be a surprise:-)!
-Art Into Action will be run by Ms. O’Neill (with guest appearances).
+What do you get when you combine creativity and a desire to do good deeds?
+Art into Action!
+In addition to painting ceiling tiles to beautify classrooms, showing our work in galleries, and taking a field trip to San Francisco, our artistic Miners will create work for local children’s hospitals, senior centers, animal advocacy groups and other non-profits!
+We will also seek a space to do a mural and brainstorm potential “flash mob” ideas (but don’t tell -it’ll be a surprise:-)!
 ALL ARE WELCOME!

 Have you ever wanted to communicate with deaf people, but didn’t know how?
 If so, join the ASL Club.
 During meetings, students will play fun games and activities to learn how to do American Sign Language.

 Do ideas whirl around in your head like the spin cycle on the washing machine?
 Are you looking for an outlet for your pent up teenage angst?
-Then come on by Writers Club where you have the opportunity to work on new writing, finish personal writing projects, and help others review their work.
-Come once or come every week.
+Then join the Writers Club where you have the opportunity to work on new writing, finish personal writing projects, and help others review their work.
 Mr. Mitchell wants to work with students who are passionate about writing and exploring ideas.

-The Knitting Club has returned to Sutter with new projects and techniques for crafty students.
-Ms. Chavez says knitting is “a relaxing and useful hobby” and that it even exercises the brain.
-Club members will learn all the standard techniques as will as unusual skills like knitting with five needles.
-They will then use the skills to knit personal items like scarves and purses as well as blankets to donate to those in need.
+The Knitting Club has returned to Sutter with new projects for crafty students.
+Club members will learn all the standard techniques as well as unusual skills like knitting with five needles.
+They will then use the skills to knit personal items as well as blankets to donate to those in need.
 The club is open to everyone from beginners to advanced.
 No experience needed.

-If you’re a fast thinker and enjoy the challenge of math, join Mathletes!
-The club is run by Ms. Martin and is meant to make math exciting through competition.
-“I want the students to have a great time with math,” she said.
-Members go to John F. Kennedy High School to compete against our rivals.
-The teams must complete a variety of group and individual tests in limited time.
-Sutter’s Mathletes have been on a first place winning streak for the last ten years and Ms. Martin wants to continue this tradition.
+If you’re a fast thinker, love math, and enjoy competition, join Mathletes!
+Sutter’s Mathletes have been on a first place winning streak for years and Ms. Martin wants to continue this tradition.
 To be a Mathlete you need a teacher recommendation and a love for math.
 The Mathletes practice at Sutter and compete in tournaments at JFK High School .

 Want to design bridges, cars or egg landers and represent Sutter at competitions?
 If you’re interested in Math, Engineering, or Science and like to Achieve, MESA is the club for you.
 The club will meet regularly starting second quarter.
 Everyone is welcome.